seliudev/seliudev/README.md

 ###
-Hi, my intent is to gain practical skills in software development. ⸜(｡˃ ᵕ ˂)⸝ ⋆˚꩜｡
+An IS engineer diving into software development with excitement and a passion to learn! ⸜(｡˃ ᵕ ˂)⸝ ⋆˚꩜｡